-Gender, age, origin, social background, sexual orientation or health condition should never become barriers to success and well-being.
+Workforce sizeGender, age, origin, social background, sexual orientation or health condition should never become barriers to success and well-being.
 The participation of all individuals in the workforce will lead to considerable social and economic gains.
-Beyond simply facilitating entry into the workforce, we need to create opportunities for success, for example by overcoming biases throughout the hiring process and supporting both school-to-work and work-to-work transitions.
+Beyond simply facilitating entry in the workforce, we need to create opportunities for success, for example by overcoming biases throughout the hiring process and encouraging Member States to support both school-to-work and work-to-work transitions.